qyang-nj/llios/build_ios_app/README.md

-# Build iOS app without Xcode
+# Build iOS App without Xcode
-This topic demonstrates how to build and launch an iOS app without an IDE or even a build system.
-The demonstration includes building static libraries, dynamic libraries, executables and so on.
+This topic demonstrates how to build and launch an iOS app without an IDE or a build system.
 ```
 ./build_and_launch.sh
 ```

+The demonstration includes
+* building static libraries
+* building dynamic libraries
+* building an executable
+* packaging an app bundle

 ## swiftc